sohumkhot/self-driving-car-fyp/module_5_vehicle_detection/README.md

 The whole pipeline has been adapted to the make use of SSD network in file [`main_ssd.py`](main_ssd.py).

-#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 In a first phase while I was still using HOG+SVM, I implemented a heatmap to average detection results from successive frames.
 The heatmap was thresholded to a minimum value before labeling regions, so to remove the major part of false positive.
 This process in shown in the thumbnails on the left of the previous figure.